 Since the Renaissance, the human figure has been fundamental to traditional art training.
 This installation presents a group of works from the collection from the 19th and 20th centuries representing these well-established conventions.
 Figure painting remains strong today, and contemporary artists continue to explore a subject with deep historical roots (Kehinde Wiley’s portraits are notable examples).
 Figure painting and drawing remains an important part of the curriculum in contemporary art schools.
 The American artists on view all studied in American or European art academies.

-$20 — Adults
+$18 — Adults

-$17 — Senior Citizens (Ages 65+)
+$15 — Senior Citizens (Ages 65+)

-$15 — Students (with ID)
+$13 — Students (with ID)

 Free — Youth ages 17 and under (*through September 30, 2018)

-All special exhibitions are included with general admission.
+All special engagement exhibitions are included with general admission.

-This exhibition is offered to the general public for free during voluntary-donation, free-access hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and from noon–5 pm on the second Sunday of each month.
+This exhibition is open to the public during voluntary-donation, pay-what-you-wish hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and from noon–5 pm on the second Sunday of each month.

 Philip Pearlstein, Two Nudes, Bamboo and Linoleum (detail), 1984.
 Collection of Phoenix Art Museum, Gift of Joel and Carole Bernstein Family Collection.